jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Tripurasura.md

 RacialMods: +6 Escape Artist, +4 Perception
 Languages: Common, Infernal
 SQ: change shape (any Small humanoid; alter self ), elusive
+SpecialAbilities:
+  Change Shape (Su): >
-SpecialAbilities: Change Shape (Su) The tripurasura has only one alternative form-when it uses change shape, it always appears as the same Small humanoid.
+    The tripurasura has only one alternative form-when it uses change shape, it always appears as the same Small humanoid.
 Most take the form of gnomes or human children.
+  Elusive (Su): >
-Elusive (Su) The tripurasura and items it carries are considered to be under the effects of a nondetection spell.
+    The tripurasura and items it carries are considered to be under the effects of a nondetection spell.
 A caster must succeed at a DC 14 caster level check to overcome this effect.
+  Poison (Ex): >
-Poison (Ex) Tongue-injury; save Fort DC 12; frequency 1/round for 6 rounds; effect 1d2 Wis damage; cure 1 save.
+    Tongue-injury; save Fort DC 12; frequency 1/round for 6 rounds; effect 1d2 Wis damage; cure 1 save.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: